solarisan/enmcli/README.md

 May open internal enm session (when using directly on ENM scripting VM) or external enm session (when using on any Linux system, need import enmscripting module from ENM)

-Simple way to start using - copy enmcli/ to you $HOME directory on ENM scripting VM and run cli_start.py.
+Simple way to start using - copy enmcli/ to you $HOME directory on ENM scripting VM (or any linux system) and run cli_start.py.

 ____________________________________________________